RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

 **Subcritical flow**

-The velocity can be calculated with momentum and height as follows.
+The velocity can be calculated with the momentum and height as follows:

 .. math::